(Purchase links to external sites may earn commissions for the Publisher)

 Exhale: Hope, Healing, and a Life in Transplant

-Exhale is the riveting memoir of a top transplant doctor who rode the emotional rollercoaster of losing and saving lives—up until the point when it was time for him to get out.
+Exhale is the riveting memoir of a top transplant doctor who rode the emotional rollercoaster of saving and losing lives—until it was time to step back and reassess his own life.

 A young father with a rare form of lung cancer who has been turned down for a transplant by several hospitals.
 A kid who was considered not “smart enough” to be worthy of a transplant.
 A young mother dying on the waiting list in front of her two small children.
 A father losing his oldest daughter after a transplant goes awry.
 The nights waiting for donor lungs to become available, understanding that someone needed to die so that another patient could live.